Video game content rating system: Australia

 The Australian Classification Board (ACB) is a statutory classification body formed by the Australian Government which classifies films, video games and publications for exhibition, sale or hire in Australia since its establishment in 1970.
 The Classification Board was originally incorporated in the Office of Film and Literature Classification (OFLC) which was dissolved in 2006.
 Originally a part of the Attorney-General's Department and overseen by the Minister for Justice, the ACB is now a branch of the Department of Communications and the Arts which provides administrative support to the Board and is overseen by the Minister for Communications & the Arts.
 Decisions made by the Board may be reviewed by the Australian Classification Review Board.

-Austria

-There is no uniform ratings system in Austria, and the nine states regulate content in different ways.
-The two main systems are PEGI (applied in Vienna) and Germany's USK system (applied in Salzburg).

 Brazil

 The advisory rating (ClassInd) (Classificação Indicativa in Portuguese) rates films, games and television shows in Brazil.
 It is controlled by the Ministry of Justice (Ministério da Justiça).